linsyking/messenger-manual/component.typ

 === Use with User Components

-To validate that the portable component type has been successfully translate into user components, users can add a sample component.
+To validate that the portable component type has been successfully transformed into user components, users can add a sample component.

 Use the component in User Component part and simply modify it.
 To make things easy, remove the id and the update logic.